Emergencies and Extreme Weather

 Receive an email or text alert when this page updated.

-City crews from the Transportation, Utilities, Parks and Civic Services departments are on call to plow roads if needed.
+City crews from the Transportation, Utilities, Parks and Civic Services departments will be on call 24/7, beginning at 11 p.m.
+Monday, to apply anti-icer and plow roads if needed.
 The Office of Emergency Management also is monitoring conditions.
-Bellevue residents are encouraged to prepare their homes and vehicles for the unfavorable travel conditions.
+Bellevue residents are encouraged to prepare their homes and vehicles for the winter travel conditions.

-In hilly Bellevue, responding to snow and ice can be a challenge -- elevations vary from near sea level to more than 1,400 feet south of Interstate 90.
+In the hills of Bellevue especially, responding to snow and ice can be a challenge; elevations range from near sea level to more than 1,400 feet south of Interstate 90.
 The city's fleet of seven four-by-four vehicles and eight larger, five-yard capacity trucks generally is adequate to plow snow at higher elevations.

 However, in the event of a citywide storm, priority routes used by emergency vehicles take precedence over streets in residential neighborhoods.
 A snow response priorities map shows which city streets will be plowed first.
 The focus is to do the most good for the most people.